Quick Facts About New Car Prices

 What to Expect: Looking Ahead

-RELATED: Bad Credit Car Loans: Everything You Need To Know
+RELATED: Bad Credit Car Loans: Everything You Need to Know

-What to Do If You Need a Car Now
+What to Do if You Need a Car Now

-If shopping now, look for overstocked 2025 models that car dealerships want to sell quickly to make room for the incoming 2026 vehicles.
+If shopping now, look for remaining 2025 models that car dealerships want to sell quickly to make room for the incoming 2026 vehicles.
 Manufacturers appear to be holding the line on sharply increasing prices due to tariffs, and that’s great news if you’re in the market to buy a new car right now.
 Before buying:

 - Research your options and expand your boundaries if needed.

-- Look for deals, especially on 2025 models as 2026 vehicles start pouring in.
+- Look for deals, especially on 2025 models, as 2026 vehicles start pouring in.

 - Shop ahead for a car loan if you’re not paying cash.